256thFission/mew/src/data/services/service-01.md

 ---
-title: "Charities"
+title: "Non-Profits"
 icon: "TbHeartHandshake"
-redirect: /
+redirect: /contact
 ---

-Our platform allows Nonprofits to access hundreds of Proven High School Volunteers with the click of a button
+Our platform allows local organizations to access to a wide pool of experienced student volunteers all over Kern County.